apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Dismissal draws new scrutiny to Judge Cannon’s handling of Trump case**
+**Colombia's soccer federation president and son among 27 arrested in chaos at Copa America final**

-You can read more about it [here](https://www.washingtonpost.com/national-security/2024/07/15/judge-cannon-trump-appointee-dismissal/).
+You can read more about it [here](https://apnews.com/article/copa-america-fans-arrests-jesurun-6f45ab26a4aef6a64034215ac12604a7).

 ## Requirements
 - Python 3.8